Top 12 Difference between Private and Public Administration & Similarities

 Key Difference Between Private and Public Administration:

-There are included a key differences between private and public administration.
+There are key differences between private and public administration.
 Such as: –

 2. Private administration is a business activity.
 On the other hand, Public Administration is a political process.